-The emergence of AI-powered energy-saving features of devices now focuses on reducing the usage buy turning the system automatically off when it is not in use or creating various energy profiles based on the usage patterns and accordingly choosing the best energy profile to save energy and cause low carbon footprint.
-From smart thermostats, smart refrigerators to smart lighting systems, AI is helping all connected gadgets to become more energy-efficient than ever before.
+The emergence of AI-powered energy-saving features of devices now focuses on reducing the usage by turning the system automatically off when it is not in use or creating various energy profiles based on the usage patterns and accordingly choosing the best energy profile to save energy and cause low carbon footprint.
+From smart thermostats and smart refrigerators to smart lighting systems, AI is helping all connected gadgets to become more energy-efficient than ever before.

 The Connected Heating

 The old heating systems in recent years also went through a significant evolution.
 Presently, several energy meters and connected heating systems are being used in modern homes.
 The new and connected heating systems contributed hugely to the decrease in accidents and uneven heating, causing inconveniences.
-Smarter connected heating systems helped homes to enjoy more efficient heating while reducing less electricity cost.
+Smarter-connected heating systems helped homes to enjoy more efficient heating while reducing electricity costs.

 AI-Based Connected Surveillance

 One of the significant advancements that occurred with home automation is experienced through connected surveillance systems.
-The smart home surveillance systems are now appearing with the power of artificial intelligence (AI).
-AI-powered connected surveillance systems are increasingly getting popular all over the world, and it is being used in the vast majority of the developed and developing countries.
+Smart home surveillance systems are now appearing with the power of artificial intelligence (AI).
+AI-powered connected surveillance systems are increasingly getting popular all over the world, and it is being used in the vast majority of developed and developing countries.

 More Power to the AI-Based Personal Assistants